brson/solana-move-demo/README.md

 **This is aspirational - none of this works now but is what we are working toward.**

+To run this demo you'll need the solana CLI tools installed, and the CLI wallet set up with testnet tokens.

 ## Running the Sui example demo

-This shows how the Sui workflow works for the features we want to demo on Solana.
+This shows how the Sui workflow works for the features we want to demo with Move on Solana.

-### Install `sui` tool and run `sui-test-validator`
+### Install `sui` CLI tools and run the test validator

 First install the Sui tools following